 There are currently 157 million active buyers on the eBay marketplace.
 If you are an ecommerce retailer that isn’t selling on this marketplace, you should be!
 That said, selling on eBay isn’t as simple as listing your products and then watching them fly off the shelves.
 You probably know that one of the biggest obstacles that online sellers face is managing inventory, and your eBay stock is no different.
 There is a lot of room for inventory errors with any ecommerce sales channel.
 Luckily, there are some tips that will make managing your eBay inventory more efficient and more accurate.
 We’ve put together some to get you started with ebay inventory management.

-#1 Stay on Top of Things
+#1 Stay on Top of Price

 Because eBay is an auction website, there are often price fluctuations.
 These changes in selling prices can have a significant effect on your inventory if you don’t stay on top of them.
 If products that you are selling undergo a substantial price fluctuation, you could be losing potential revenue if you don’t increase your prices, or you could be stuck with slow-moving inventory if you don’t lower prices.
 Keep an eye on products similar or the same as yours to make sure that your pricing stays relevant.